Hazelstorm/413w22-taikomapper/README.md

 - Created the initial RNN models (originally a unidirectional GRU without embedding).
 - Wrote the training code and the loss functions.
 - Optimized preprocessing and postprocessing code.
-- Evaluated the model qualitatively, by creating *osu!Taiko* beatmaps using the model.
+- Evaluated the model qualitatively as it trained, by creating *osu!Taiko* beatmaps using the model.
-- Wrote most of the code documentation, and produced the training curves.
+- Wrote most of the code documentation, and produced some of the training curves.
 - Composed this README file.
 - Proposed and built consensus for this project.